fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

 - Understand the [Installation](/docs/getting-started/installation) of Eko in different environments
 - Learn about Eko's [Configuration](/docs/getting-started/configuration) in different environments
-- Learn more core concepts of eko: [Dive deep into Eko](/docs/getting-started/dive-deep)
+- Learn more core concepts of Eko: [Dive deep into Eko](/docs/getting-started/dive-deep)